January 3, 2019

 Similar to the 401(k), Defined Benefit Plans for small businesses are usually Qualified Plans.

 For a retirement plan to be a Qualified Plan, it must meet the requirements of Internal Revenue Code §401(a).
-This Code section addresses a number of items such as benefit limits, benefit protections and disparity between highly and non-highly paid employees.
+This Code section addresses a number of items such as benefit limits, benefit protections, and the permissible disparity between highly and non-highly paid employees.
 Future posts will address these requirements in more detail.

 As mentioned previously, because Defined Benefit Plans work using predefined formulas, large deductible contributions are possible.

-As an illustration, take a business owner who is funding towards the 2021 maximum lump sum benefit of $2.9 million.
-Since regulations permit the owner to accrue this amount in only 10 years, annual tax-deductible contributions of $200,000+ for 10 years could be deposited to fund this benefit.
-If the business owner’s spouse is also an employee, the annual contribution could potentially double to $400,000+.
-Compare these figures with the 401(k) and Profit Sharing contribution limits of only $26,000 and $64,500 per year, respectively, including catch up contributions.
+As an illustration, take a business owner who is funding towards the 2022 maximum lump sum benefit of $3.2 million.
+Since regulations permit the owner to accrue this amount in only 10 years, annual tax-deductible contributions of $250,000+ for 10 years could be deposited to fund this benefit.
+If the business owner’s spouse is also an employee, the annual contribution could potentially double to $500,000+.
+Compare these figures with the 401(k) and Profit Sharing contribution limits of only $27,000 and $67,500 per year, respectively, including catch-up contributions.

 What’s more, employers often couple Defined Benefit Plans with 401(k) and Profit Sharing Plans to further increase the maximum deductible contribution.
 Regardless of the high contribution limits in a Defined Benefit Plan, ultimately, the Plan is designed with an expected contribution level consistent with the owner’s retirement and business objectives.